-The City examined the opportunity area map prepared by the TCAC and HCD (Figure 7-11).
+The City examined the opportunity area map prepared by the TCAC and HCD (Figure 7-1.
 The opportunity area map identifies areas in every region of the state whose characteristics have been shown by research to support positive economic, educational, and health outcomes for low-income families-particularly long-term outcomes for children.

 Using the statewide opportunity area map and indicators of segregation, displacement risk, and access to opportunity as overlays to the City's sites inventory, the City was able to identify if the sites identified in the inventory to accommodate the lower-income RHNA disproportionately concentrate these units or increase patterns of segregation.
-As shown in Figures 7-11, 7-12 and 7-13, the City has distributed the total number of cases.

-sites for lower-income units across the city and has integrated them with the sites for moderate- and above moderate-income units along Pacific Street.
+As shown in Figures 7-1 and 7-2, the City has distributed the sites for lower-income units across the city and has integrated them with the sites for moderate- and above moderate-income units along Pacific Street.
 Most sites for lower-income units are located with a half-mile of the public transit route and integrated into neighborhoods with high median incomes, increasing the potential for mixed-income communities and a variety of housing types to meet the needs of both family and non-family households.

 As found in this assessment of fair housing issues, while disproportionate need for affordable and accessible housing exists in Rocklin, there are not any segregated areas of concentrated need.
 Therefore, the City's plan to integrate sites for lower-income units throughout multiple neighborhoods presents an opportunity to provide affordable housing to residents across the City and provide housing within a close proximity to resources.
-Based on the findings of this assessment, the City is confident that the sites identified will combat any emerging patterns of income segregation or disproportionate need.
-Additionally, the program actions identified throughout the assessment will result in proactive measures to ensure that all residents of Rocklin are provided equal access to safe, affordable housing near jobs, schools, and other resource needs.